 Do I need to pump at night?

 If you are exclusively pumping it is important to express breast milk at night in the first few months after your baby is born to stimulate a full milk supply.
-Prolactin is an important hormone involved in milk production and it has naturally high levels at night10 making this an ideal time to fit in a pumping session.
+Prolactin is an important hormone involved in milk production and it has naturally high levels at night11 making this seem a good time to fit in a pumping session.
 Leaving breasts full all night is likely to slow down milk production.

 How much milk do I need to pump if I am exclusively pumping?

-After the first week or two, a baby’s average requirement for breast milk is around 750-1035 ml or 27-35 oz 11 or an average 800 ml/day 12 and this volume remains fairly constant from months one to six.
+After the first week or two, a baby’s average requirement for breast milk is around 750-1035 ml or 27-35 oz12 or an average 800 ml/day 13 and this volume remains fairly constant from months one to six.
 Aiming to pump a volume that just exceeds this average will provide a cushion for growth spurts.
 Mothers of twins will need to aim for double this volume.

 How long should I pump at one time?

 Pumping time will vary depending on the type of pump used, whether you’re pumping exclusively to build a milk supply or pumping occasionally alongside breastfeeding.
 A mother with a small breast storage capacity will need to pump for a shorter time more frequently compared to a mother who stores more milk at one time making the process very individual to each mother.